Blog

 Privacy challenges

 On-device audiences can ensure that user addressability is maintained and their inventory appeals to advertisers — brand and performance alike.
 Verve has an on-device audience monetization technology for publishers called Anonymized Targeting on Mobile, or ATOM.
-ATOM 3.0 solves for addressability with privacy-first technology that does not require any persistent device identifiers — still allows publishers to monitor app usage patterns anonymously.
+ATOM 3.0 solves for addressability with privacy-first technology that does not require any persistent device identifiers — still allowing publishers to monitor app usage patterns anonymously.
 Even better, ATOM 3.0 enriches the ad requests of the ad SDK of the app with relevant cohorts.

-To learn about how Verve can help you monetize your apps effectively and with dedicated support, get in touch — we’d be happy to help.
+To learn about how Verve can help you monetize your apps effectively and with dedicated support, get in touch.
+We’d be happy to help.